timOTdev/0019_es6_for_everyone/notes.md

 const facebook = wes.links.social.facebook;

 // With destructuring:
-// We are also renaming the variable as we are destructuring using:
+// We can also renaming the variable as we are destructuring using:
 // We are renaming variable names from twitter to tweet and facebook to fb const { twitter:tweet, facebook:fb } = wes.links.social;
 ```